ashhadm/CS_249/Week_2/README.md

 done
 ```

-Alternatively, you can run the `kraken2_realworld.sh` script which includes the data download steps.
+Alternatively, you can run the `sra.sh` script which includes the data download steps.

 ## Implementation Details